publiccodenet/about/organization/privacy.md

 # Privacy

 The Foundation strongly supports individuals' right to privacy.
+For this reason we don't track individual users on any of our websites but count traffic for analytics.
+We will make a brief exception through September 2023 when we will use Hotjar to collect scroll and click analytics.
+For more details, see [privacy policy](https://about.publiccode.net/activities/tool-management/hotjar.html).

 We keep contact details for: